ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 #### The SystemLink login redirect URL

 !!! note ""
-    Use the following URL to configure your provider
+    Use the following URL to configure your provider:

     ```url
     [protocol]://[systemlink-dns]/login/openidc-redirect